 - Step Three – Wait for Staff to Contact You When the Job is Complete

 - Staff will produce designs and call or email you when the job is complete.

-- Most jobs are completed within seven (7) days.
+- We will do our best to complete jobs within seven (7) days.
 Larger jobs may require more time.
 Completion times may also vary due to volume.

 - If longer than seven days is required to complete a job, Makerspace staff will contact you to arrange timing for job completion and for pickup.

 - Step Four – Pay for Material Costs